pulp-platform/snitch_cluster/docs/ug/tutorial.md

 === "Verilator"

     ```shell
-    target/sim/build/bin/snitch_cluster.vlt sw/kernels/blas/axpy/build/axpy.elf
+    snitch_cluster.vlt sw/kernels/blas/axpy/build/axpy.elf
     ```

 === "Questa"

     ```shell
-    target/sim/build/bin/snitch_cluster.vsim sw/kernels/blas/axpy/build/axpy.elf
+    snitch_cluster.vsim sw/kernels/blas/axpy/build/axpy.elf
     ```

 === "VCS"

     ```shell
-    target/sim/build/bin/snitch_cluster.vcs sw/kernels/blas/axpy/build/axpy.elf
+    snitch_cluster.vcs sw/kernels/blas/axpy/build/axpy.elf
     ```

-The simulator binaries can be invoked from any directory, just adapt the relative paths in the preceding commands accordingly, or use absolute paths.
+The simulator binaries can be invoked from any directory, just adapt the relative path to the software binary in the preceding commands accordingly, or use absolute paths.
 We refer to the working directory where the simulation is launched as the _simulation directory_.
 Within it, you will find several log files produced by the RTL simulation.

+!!! note
+    The `bin/` directory was added to the `$PATH` variable as part of the [getting started](getting_started.md) steps.
+It is thanks to this that the simulation binaries can be used without specifying their full path.

 !!! tip
     If you don't want the simulation artifacts to pollute the root of your repository, move to the `test` folder, using that as the simulation directory, so that all simulation artifacts are contained therein.